Tactical Urbanism Forges Bonds and Strengthens Communities

 Makeshift bus stop benches.
 Performance stages built in unused alleyways.
 Roads and parking lanes transformed into pedestrian-only zones.
 These are but a few examples of an evolving design trend known as “tactical urbanism.”

 These tactical urbanism interventions — derived from city dwellers’ need for more usable public space — are often low-cost design solutions that address community desires and range in size and permanence.
+At its core, tactical urbanism is a design mechanism that empowers people to work together to enhance public space.

 Building Capacity for Tactical Design